Knowledge Hub

 Trade Marks

 It is possible for two or more parties to apply to register a trade mark, or for a share to be assigned to another party.
-Generally, this not something to do lightly, as it dilutes the ability of the trade mark to identify your business in the market place—but an assignment may be limited to a geographical area, or to only some of the goods or services, for which the trade mark is registered.
-In each case the parties need a watertight agreement to maintain any boundaries they might have set.
+Generally, this is not something to do lightly, as it dilutes the ability of the trade mark to identify your business in the market place—but an assignment may be limited to a geographical area, or to only some of the goods or services, for which the trade mark is registered.
+In each case, the parties need a watertight agreement to maintain any boundaries they might have set.

 Each co-owner of a trade mark may use it themselves, but may only assign or licence their rights with the consent of other co-owners.